-When my husband and I met with a lawyer to write our wills, I cried the entire time.
-To say that our lawyer was uncomfortable would be an understatement.
+When my I met with a lawyer to write my will, I cried the entire time.
+To say that my lawyer was uncomfortable would be an understatement.
 I was such a mess with my red eyes and runny nose, you would have thought I was attending my own funeral, and well I was (or at least it felt that way).
 Acknowledging your death and deciding what life will look like after you’re gone is terrifying and probably the most adult of all adult things you will do.
 You will be scared, but you do it anyway.
-That’s being a adult.
+That’s being an adult.

 You Order a Salad Instead of Fries

 Perhaps the harshest reality check of adulthood is realizing that there’s a direct correlation between what you put in your mouth and your health.
 You start to pay attention to things like your BMI, blood pressure, and heart rate.
 Burdened with the weight of all this knowledge you order a side salad instead of fries.
 It’s all most too much to bear.